nick88msn/swift-ui-notes/notes.md

 Now whenever scary or upsideDown changes, the opacity/rotation will be animated.
 All changes to arguments to animatable view modifiers preceding .animation are animated.
-Without .animation(), the changes to opacity/rotation would appear instantly on screen.
+If we put something after .animation() those will not be animated (since animation is a view modifier) Without .animation(), the changes to opacity/rotation would appear instantly on screen.

+Warning!
+The .animation modifier does not work well on a container.
+A container just propagates the .animation modifier to all the Views it contains.
+In other words, .animation does not work not like .padding, it works more like .font.
+It is good for single view like Text, Image etc.